 Okeana is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Okeana is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Okeana who work in management occupations (15.13%), office and administrative support (12.85%), and sales jobs (9.65%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.18% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Okeana telecommute to their jobs.
+Overall, about 14.18% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Okeana is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Okeana is a great place for families with children to consider.
+First of all, many other families with children live here, making Okeana a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Okeana has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Okeana’s overall crime rate is lower than average for the country.

 In Okeana, however, the average commute to work is quite long.
 On average, people spend 32.07 minutes each day getting to work, which is significantly higher than the national average.